[…continued from last post]

 So, to clarify where we are going with this, it’s not just what I think are the best tracks of Duran Duran.
 In fact, there will be no real singles in evidence here.
 One or two of these songs may have reached promo status in one territory or another.
 What I am investigating is a certain mood that the band have been capable of since day one, and yet, that reflective mood is at odds with the band’s somewhat crass image and reputation.
 Shall we continue?

 I always liked the “Notorious” album as I felt it was the most cohesive work the band ever did in album form.
 DD albums usually careen all over the road, but the songs and the arrangements fit like an Italian suit that time out.
-Maybe it was all down to Nile Rogers, who finally produced a full album this time with them, after getting his feet with with mixing “Reflex” and producing “Wild Boys.”
+Maybe it was all down to Nile Rogers, who finally produced a full album this time with them, after getting his feet wet with with mixing “Reflex” and producing “Wild Boys.”
 This might be the closest thing to a dance track on this theoretical album, but if so, it’s for subdued, late night slow dancing.
-In spite of the staccato horns, the lush synths airbrushed throughout the song were subtle counterpoint to the beautiful refrain that LeBon sand before each chorus.
+In spite of the staccato horns, the lush synths airbrushed throughout the song were subtle counterpoint to the beautiful refrain that LeBon sang before each chorus.

 This spartan ballad was barely there; just a touch of synth ambience, and some surgically minimal blues riffs that were almost like samples.
 This let LeBon carry the beautiful melody.
 At least until the middle eight where some whale song hijacked from Kate Bush and the dubbed out abstract jazz piano of Nick Rhodes took this song into uneasy listening territory before circling back to beauty.